MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ## Drill requires a hierarchy

 When a visual has a hierarchy, you can drill down to reveal additional details.
 For example, you might have a visual that looks at Olympic medal count by a hierarchy made up of sport, discipline, and event.
-By default, the visual would show medal count by sport -- gymnastics, skiing, aquatics, and so on.
+By default, the visual would show medal count by sport: gymnastics, skiing, aquatics, and so on.
 But, because it has a hierarchy, selecting one of the visual elements (like a bar, line, or bubble), would display an increasingly more-detailed picture.
 Selecting the **aquatics** element would show you data for swimming, diving, and water polo.
 Selecting the **diving** element would show you details for springboard, platform, and synchronized diving events.

 Dates are a unique type of hierarchy.
-When the report designer adds a date field to a visual, Power BI automatically adds a time hierarchy that contains year, quarter, month, and day.
+Report designers often add date hierarchies to visuals.
+A common date hierarchy is one that contains year, quarter, month, and day.

 ## Figure out which visuals can be drilled
 Not sure which Power BI visuals contain a hierarchy?
 Hover over a visual.
-If you see these drill controls in the top corner, your visual has a hierarchy.
+If you see a combination of these drill controls at the top, your visual has a hierarchy.

 ![Screenshot of the drill icons.](./media/end-user-drill/power-bi-drill-icons.png)